 You can’t beat the California coast for day trips, and San Diego is one of the best places to get started.
 If you’re looking for a day trip from San Diego, California, you can’t go wrong with a trip to Palm Springs.

-Palm Springs is known for its palm trees, and it’s easy to see why—the city is surrounded by palm trees!
-While you’re there, you can enjoy the natural beauty of the desert landscape, as well as all of the exciting things that make Palm Springs such a popular destination (like golfing and shopping).
+Palm Springs is known for its palm trees, and it’s easy to see why—palm trees surround the city!
+While you’re there, you can enjoy the natural beauty of the desert landscape and all of the exciting things that make Palm Springs such a popular destination (like golfing and shopping).

-The distance from San Diego to Palm Springs is 129 miles (207 km), and I n normal traffic, the travel should take around 2 hours and 15 minutes.
+The distance from San Diego to Palm Springs is 129 miles (207 km), and in regular traffic, the travel should take around 2 hours and 15 minutes.

 See Related: Visiting Tahquitz Canyon in Palm Springs, California